steveseguin/social_stream/README.md

 ie: `https://github.com/steveseguin/social_stream/commit/942fce2697d5f9d51af6da61fc878824dee514b4`

 For a simple site, a developer should need just 30 minutes to an hour to get a site supported.
 A more complicated and tricky site may take a few hours or longer, depending on the developer's skill.

+### Standalone desktop version

+It's coming.
+Having to sign into all your sites again is a bit of a pain with it, and the UI is a bit ugly, so I'm holding off releasing it until its required or until I'm happy with it.

 ### Support